 Growing Peppers Indoors – Year Round Pepper Harvests

-If you live in a climate with winters, outdoor gardening must be put on hold until the spring.
+If you live in a climate with freezing winters, outdoor gardening is put on hold when the frost arrives.
 However, this doesn’t have to be the case (at least not entirely).
-This article will explain exactly how to grow peppers indoors year round.
+This article will explain exactly how to grow peppers indoors, year round.

 Viparspectra XS 1000 and P1500